 Though when death comes for trying, what should we do?

-Raise our arms, rail and wrest?
+Raise our fists, rail and wrest?

-Suppressing fear be our test.
+Suppressing fear will be our test.

 Necessity needs love until the unspeakable is through.

 Love is how Copenhagen responded.
 30000 people turned out on the same plaza and the same street where the shooting had occurred only two days before.